SCENE 01 / CREW HIRING

 Professional film crew recruitment across all departments in Mexico.

-Crew hiring involves identifying, vetting, and engaging the skilled professionals needed across every department of a production.
-In Mexico, building the right crew requires knowledge of local talent pools connected through IMCINE (Instituto Mexicano de Cinematografía), Mexican labor laws and STPC union agreements, rate structures, and the specific skills each position demands.
+Here is how this works in practice.
+Crew hiring involves identifying, vetting, and engaging the skilled pros needed across each department of a production.
+In Mexico, building the right crew needs knowledge of local talent pools connected through IMCINE (Instituto Mexicano de Cinematografía), Mexican labor laws and STPC union agreements, rate structures, and the specific skills each position demands.

-We manage crew hiring by leveraging our network of IMCINE-connected professionals across Mexico City, Guadalajara, and Baja California across all production departments.
-Our team handles sourcing, availability checks, rate negotiations, and contract coordination to assemble a skilled crew that meets your production's technical requirements and scheduling needs.
+Here is the short of it.
+We manage crew hiring by leveraging our network of IMCINE-connected pros across Mexico City, Guadalajara, and Baja California across all production departments.
+Our team handles sourcing, availability checks, rate negotiations, and contract planning to assemble a skilled crew that meets your production's tech needs and scheduling needs.

 Capabilities